tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * These are the functions that are publicly callable from the contract.

-* As you can see all of the function have an input that allows you to send the function parameters.
+* As you can see, all of the functions have an input that allows you to send the function parameters.

-* Notice that the deposit function does not have an input next to it, this is because it does not have any parameters.
-Instead you will pass it ether through the value field at the top.
+* Notice that the deposit function does not have an input next to it.
+This is because it does not have any parameters.
+Instead, you will pass it ether through the value field at the top.

 Lead students through passing `10 ether` into the deposit function and then withdrawing it.